mattermost/mattermost-developer-documentation/site/content/extend/plugins/developer-setup.md

 Once you have your [server](/contribute/server/developer-setup) and [webapp](/contribute/webapp/developer-setup) set up, you can start developing on plugins.

-For developing on Mattermost-managed plugins, each plugin's setup instructions can be found in the plugin's repository's README.
+For developing on Mattermost-managed plugins, each plugin's setup instructions can be found in the plugin repository's README.
 Some plugins do not have external dependencies and require little to no setup, like the [Todo Plugin](https://github.com/mattermost/mattermost-plugin-todo) while others require an external service to be set up, like the [Jira Plugin](https://github.com/mattermost/mattermost-plugin-jira) and [GitHub Plugin](https://github.com/mattermost/mattermost-plugin-github).

 ## Set up your environment to deploy plugins

 ### Deploying with Local Mode

+Note: Deploying with Local Mode will only work for plugins that have been updated with the functionality from the [Plugin Starter Template](https://github.com/mattermost/mattermost-plugin-starter-template).

 If your Mattermost server is running locally, you can enable [local mode](https://docs.mattermost.com/administration/mmctl-cli-tool.html#local-mode) to streamline deploying your plugin.
 Edit your server configuration as follows: